Announcements

 All AST Health facilities will observe the following hours on:

-Please note: PlusCare and LA/Shawnee Pharmacies will be open on Saturday, March 30th.
+Please note: Only PlusCare and LA/Shawnee Pharmacies will reopen after 5PM.

-Visit asthealth.org or follow us on Facebook for closure information and updates!
+Visit asthealth.org or our Facebook page for closure information and updates!

 Events